Breast Cancer

 — Rebecca Siegel, MPH, American Cancer Society18

-Tumor Biology and Treatment Response
+Aggressive Tumor Biology in Black Women: Subtypes, Genetics & Treatment Response

 Differences in tumor biology play a significant role in the poorer prognosis observed in Black women with breast cancer.
-Black women have a higher prevalence of triple-negative and hormone receptor-negative breast cancer subtypes, which are more aggressive and have fewer treatment options15 9.
-Even among those with hormone receptor-positive breast cancer, Black women experience worse survival outcomes despite receiving similar treatments, indicating that both biological and social factors contribute to these disparities10 1119.
+Black women have a higher prevalence of triple-negative and hormone receptor-negative breast cancer subtypes, which are more aggressive and have fewer treatment options159.
+Even among those with hormone receptor-positive breast cancer, Black women experience worse survival outcomes despite receiving similar treatments, indicating that both biological and social factors contribute to these disparities101119.

 “I think you have to look at a lot of the socioeconomic factors.
 First you need to address some of the disparities that are in place.”